mondeja/svg-path-bbox/README.md

 - **d** (`string`) SVG path.
 - **minAccuracy** (`number`) Minimum accuracy computing curves and arcs.
 By default is inferred using the number of floating point numbers inside the points of the arc or curve.
-- **minAccuracy** (`number`) Maximum accuracy computing curves and arcs.
+- **maxAccuracy** (`number`) Maximum accuracy computing curves and arcs.
 By default is inferred using the number of floating point numbers inside the points of the arc or curve.

 <a name="cubicBezierCurveBbox" href="#cubicBezierCurveBbox">#</a> <b>cubicBezierCurveBbox</b>(<i>p0</i>, <i>p1</i>, <i>p2</i>, <i>p3</i>, <i>accuracy</i>)